msnisha/smart-cache/README.md

 $this->smartcache->save_output('filename_here');
 ```

-Use the below code to get the cached output
+Use the below code to get the cached output after loading the view using $this->load->view('viewFileName');
 ```PHP
 $this->load->library('smartcache');
 if($this->smartcache->get_to_output('filename_here'))